When is the last time you thought about your big toe?

 Grammar, punctuation, spelling, and sentence completeness fall under the heading of mechanics.
 There are many kinds of mechanics errors.
 When proofreading for mechanics, these are some of the most common things to check:

 Avoid describing one time period in two different tenses.
-Make sure you are consistent, keeping the same tense throughout.
-(Most stories are written in past tense.)
+Make sure you’re consistent, keeping the same tense throughout.

 Consistent subject-verb agreement